SeanSaturley-UNCC/nbody-par-project/README.md

 # Parallel N-Body Simulation

 ## Overview
-This project simulates an N-body system using C++ and OpenMP.
-It calculates gravitational forces between particles and updates their positions and velocities over time.
-Parallelization uses the provided OmpLoop::parfor().
+This project compares the formerly made nbody.cpp code and the updated nbody-par code to see how parallelism affects the runtime of each.

 ## Files
 - `src/` : Source code